-As a homework project, provide students with a DVD of a feature film with an educational angle.
-Best of all is if all students can be given different films focusing on the same theme, period or topic.
-Then provide them with a basic template covering some or all of the following headings:
+As a homework project, provide students with a feature film based on historical events to watch and to review.
+Best of all is when a range of films can be provided which cover the same theme, period or topic.
+Provide them with a basic template encouraging them to organise their thoughts under the following headings:

 - One sentence review